 See more reviews

-“With a poet’s grace and a craftsman’s precision, Kent Nerburn has written a powerful and deeply moving meditation on what it means to live the life of an artist - and, ultimately, what it means to be human.
-On Making Art & Being an Artist might be the most inspiring book you’ll read all year”
+“With a poet’s grace and a craftsman’s precision, Kent Nerburn has written a powerful and deeply moving meditation on what it means to live the life of an artist – and, ultimately, what it means to be human.
+The Artist’s Journey might be the most inspiring book you’ll read all year”

 “Kent Nerburn’s understanding of the transcendent nature of the creative process is vividly on display in his uplifting new book.
 His enthusiasm is contagious.
 Tune into his wise words and make something beautiful”